shane-mason/FicusOS/README.md

 The diagram below shows the core system and components.
 The primary communication between nodes is based on UART and the one-bit data bus is referred to as 'communication vines' in the Ficus metaphor.

 ![Basic architecture diagram](docs/img/basic-ficus_bb.png)

+## Next steps
+There are several issues with the current setup - of particular concern is copy and paste code between node repositories.
+Working now to draw from common libs.